-First of all, we must understand the audience of EdTech products is not only students but also schools, teachers or parents who make purchasing decisions.
+First of all, we must understand the audience for EdTech products is not only students but also schools, teachers or parents, who are the purchase decision makers.

-Does the product reduce or increase teacher’s burden?
+Does the product reduce or increase the burden on teachers?

-Most ICT teachers are qualified in information technology.
+Most ICT teachers have information technology qualifications.
 Yet, they need to take additional courses regularly to keep up with technology advancements and curriculum changes.
 If the product is troublesome for teachers, then they are unlikely to try.

 Teachers are more open to STEM or interdisciplinary programmes nowadays.
 However, there are still concerns about the division of labour among teachers of different subjects and how the new curriculum could integrate with regular subjects.

-In addition to the core product, can you provide support services for schools?
+In addition to the core product, can you provide supporting services for schools?